Marriage Agreements are agreements made by the parties, which are governed by section 52 of the Family Law Act.

 Marriage Agreements are signed by the parties before or after they get married.
 Often, marriage agreements are entered into to protect the value of a party’s home, which may later become a matrimonial home if the parties reside there after the marriage.

-While the net value of all premarital assets of each party is deducted from the party’s net family property upon the relationship breakdown, the house, if it becomes a matrimonial home, is treated differently under the law.
+While the net value of all premarital assets of each party is deducted from the party’s net family property upon the relationship breakdown (if proven by the seeking to deduct party), the house, if it becomes a matrimonial home, is treated differently under the law.
 As a result, it is very likely that, absent a properly executed Marriage Agreement, a party who brought a house into the marriage will have to include its equity into his or her net family property, which will be subject to division under the equalization claim.

 A Marriage Agreement is, therefore, a good investment if one looks to protect the value of the house he or she has brought into the marriage, an increase in its value during the marriage, and the value of any subsequent matrimonial home from any potential claim upon the breakdown of the relationship.